Starkbier, Festbier, Weissbier, Hell, Dunkel, Pils: a typology of Munich's beers – and the people who drink them.

 Examples: Hofbräu Münchner Weisse, LöwenWeisse, Paulaner Hefe-Weißbier, Hacker-Pschorr Stern Weiße, Franziskaner Weissbier, Augustiner Weissbier

-What you need to know: All these varieties are not "Munich beers" in the sense of the protected geographical indication, which must meet strict EU guidelines.
-In Munich, Ale is a hipster beer.
+What you need to know: All these varieties are not “Munich beers“ in the sense of the protected geographical indication, which must meet strict EU guidelines.
+(Pale) Ale, Stout, Porter and co. are rather young phenomena in the Munich beer world, you could say: in Munich, Ale is a hipster beer.
 It is top-fermented, i.e. it is produced using an older method that does not depend on keeping temperatures low, as bottom fermentation does.
 Ale is often produced in microbreweries, in small beer kitchens, or “Bierküchen”.
 Ale brewers usually have tattoos and see themselves as Robin Hood types, waging war on “manufactured beer”.
+Or they simply have a taste for unconventional flavors.

 How it tastes: Unlike traditional beers, ale is a mixture of many flavours.
-Aromatic hops are often used to produce it, giving it prominent citrus notes.
+Aromatic hops are often used to produce it, giving it e.g. prominent citrus, passion fruit or pinapple notes.
+But in Munich, when it's called “Bier“, it must not contain any ingredients but water, malt and hops.
 It is also often “dry hopped” – hop cones are not only heated as part of the brew, but are also left in the cold, maturing beer to infuse.
 The effect is frequently a highly concentrated brew, which is drunk in small sips, rather like wine.

 Where to drink it: Anywhere hip.
 In bars with a young crowd, by the Isar, after buying it from a well-appointed kiosk, at vernissages and in party pizzerias.